-Certain titles are restricted to use within the Film and Video Collection.
 Restricted titles are those which have been scheduled by faculty for use in classroom instruction or are rare / out of print.
-Undergraduate students, English Language Institute students, and non-exempt staff may view these titles in Film and Video Collection viewing carrels only.
+Undergraduate students, English Language Institute students, and non-exempt staff may view these titles in Film & Video Collection viewing carrels only.

 Faculty, exempt staff, and graduate students may check out restricted titles for instructional and research use.

 Undergraduate students and English Language Institute students may borrow restricted videos for classroom use for one day (24 hours) if approved and scheduled by a faculty member.
-See the Student Request to Schedule Media form, which can be downloaded and returned to the Film and Video Collection Department Office when completed for scheduling.
+See the Student Request to Schedule Media form, which can be downloaded and returned to the Film & Video Collection Office when completed for scheduling.

 Searching Media on DELCAT Discovery

 All videos are searchable on DELCAT Discovery.
 Loan periods and availability vary depending on user category and booking status.
 When reading the DELCAT Discovery record for a particular title please note: